Neighbourhoods can have a say on new development in their area by working together to prepare:

 Heversham and Hincaster Neighbourhood Plan Passes Referendum

 Heversham and Hincaster Neighbourhood Plan was subject to referendum on 16 February 2017.
 More than half of those voting in the referendum voted in favour of the plan.
-To see the referendum results and for more information see the Heversham and Hincaster section below and our Neighbourhood Planning Referendums page.
+To see the referendum results and for more information see the Heversham and Hincaster section below and the Heversham and Hincaster Neighbourhood Planning Referendum results.

 Neighbourhood plans in South Lakeland